ishitvyas/localisationofschool/README.md

 We are bridge between newbies on Internet and remote volunteers/who don’t have time to go and teach them periodically. :star2:

+- We are building a platform (Website) that we can load our localised web literacy  video series.

 - By delivering Video series to schools in localised language and make teacher understand how to use it.
 In a way we provide resources and make sure it is available whenever needed.

 - Intially Volunteer will visit school and give demo of some video :running:.
 They will explain to teachers that How can they use this video and learn by yourself as well to teach students.
-If they are interested then these videos will be handover to school faculties.:school:
+If they are interested then these videos will be handover to school faculties.:school: *We will get periodically feedback from them, If they have doubt then can solve by sitting at home.
+This will be manual procedure handle by voluntters*

 - Anyone can make this video in their local language and distribute it.